Building preservation and traditional working techniques

 Typical fields of application

-- Site manager in a craft business
+- Site management in the craft business

 - Specialist for renovation and building maintenance

-- Technical management or project responsibility
+- Technical or project management positions

 Your profile – strong in two worlds